Mérida’s 2nd periférico and what it could mean for the region

 The second periférico is also intended to reduce traffic along the first ring, which is the stage for accidents resulting in fatalities or serious injuries nearly every day with 284 deaths in 2024 alone, making it the most dangerous motorway in the state.

-In a December 2026 survey of Mérida residents conducted by MetropoliMid, 61% answered that the most likely impact of a second periférico would be negative, with 44% arguing it would lead to unchecked growth and 17% being of the opinion it would end up making traffic worse in the long run.
+In a December 2026 survey of Mérida residents conducted by MetropoliMid, 61% said the most likely impact of a second periférico would be negative, with 44% arguing it would lead to unchecked growth and 17% believing it would ultimately worsen traffic in the long run.

 Though the notion that building more roads would result in even worse traffic congestion may sound odd, it does have a basis in reality.
 This counterintuitive effect, known as “induced demand,” arises as new infrastructure encourages more driving.

-Historical data suggests that this is what has happened in large Mexican cities like Puebla, Guadalajara, and Monterrey.
+Historical data suggest that this has happened in large Mexican cities such as Puebla, Guadalajara, and Monterrey.
 While Mexico City has also experienced this phenomenon, its implementation of multi-level periférico rings has at least helped to contain some of the effects of building more and more ring roads around the city.

-Plus, despite its brutal traffic, Mexico City has invested heavily in improving its public transit with trams, light rail and even cable cars that turn what often used to be a one-hour commute by bus into a five-minute ride directly over bumper-to-bumper traffic.
+Plus, despite its brutal traffic, Mexico City has invested heavily in improving its public transit with trams, light rail and even cable cars that turn what used to be a one-hour bus commute into a five-minute ride directly over bumper-to-bumper traffic.

-The sheer size of Mérida’s proposed second periférico also raises eyebrows about the potential impact of urban sprawl on wetlands, especially in areas like Sierra Papacal
+The sheer size of Mérida’s proposed second periférico also raises eyebrows about the potential impact of urban sprawl on wetlands, especially in areas such as the Sierra Papacal.